 - I just feel wrecked and don't know what to do.

-I remember feeling like this and every now and again, that feeling comes back, ESPECIALLY when I don't listen to my body
+I remember feeling like this and every now and again, that feeling comes back, ESPECIALLY when I don't listen to my body.
+That was the original inspiration for my Bodyweight Bodybuilding Course.

 So here's the training I had this fighter do yesterday: